-Nuts and roasted goods
+Nuts, seeds and other roasted goods

 An interesting company to watch in this business is Three Squirrels (Sanzhisongshu).
 Three Squirrels is the pin-up kid in China’s snacking segment.
 Launching in 2012, it took just 65 days to become the top nut seller on Tmall and today it’s China’s best-selling food brand online.
 The company’s turnover has grown from RMB 924.473 mln in 2014, RMB and 2.043 bln in 2015 to RMB 4.42 bln in 2016.
 Most of this success is due to its online sales and its vast network of region distribution centres.
 It has achieved this all while charging a premium above most of its competitors.

 Three Squirrels plays to Chinese consumers’ love of cute furry animals by cleverly incorporating its cartoon mascots into everything it does, from branding to customer service.
 Images and videos of the squirrels attract engagement rates far beyond most of its competitors online.
 It has created an army of advocates who earn social credit filling their WeChat feeds with images of their mascots, selfies with their products and even positive experiences with customer care.
 Three Squirrels also transforms consumption into an experience providing nutcrackers and a suite of other add-ons.